manuelpt49/EndToEndprojectAwsPython/README.md

 ![Image: AWS Athena Query](https://github.com/manuelpt49/EndToEndprojectAwsPython/assets/79064546/62494d2f-31bf-4a09-9ae3-261958369a17)

 ### 4. Data Transformation with Python (boto3 library)
-- Connect all AWS resources from the local machine within a notebook.
+- Connect all AWS resources in the local machine within a notebook.
-- Make queries to each table in the data catalog and save responses locally for further transformation.
+- Make queries to each table in the data catalog and save responses locally for transformation.
 - Perform preprocessing on some columns and create Dim and Fact tables to establish the data model.
 [Notebook: ConnectingWithAwsResources.ipynb](https://github.com/manuelpt49/EndToEndprojectAwsPython/blob/main/ConnectingWithAwsResources.ipynb)